-¶204.
+¶201.
 Section 1.
 Definitions.

-¶205.
-A. A grievance is hereby defined as follows:

-¶206.
-1. A claim by either an employee or a group of employees, S.A.W., or the Board that there has been an alleged violation, misinterpretation, or misapplication of a specific provision or group of provisions of this Agreement, or condition affecting the employee's health and safety.

-¶207.
-2. An employee complaint or a complaint by S.A.W. concerning disciplinary action inflicted upon an employee shall be processed in accordance with the provisions of this Article.

-¶208.
-B. Whenever the term "days" is used in this Article, such term shall mean regularly scheduled school days.
+- ¶202.
+A. A grievance is hereby defined as follows: - ¶203.
+1. A claim by either an employee or a group of employees, S.A.W., or the Board that there has been an alleged violation, misinterpretation, or misapplication of a specific provision or group of provisions of this Agreement, or condition affecting the employee's health and safety, or that there has been a failure to follow the established procedures of the school district's evaluation and support program. - ¶204.
+2. An employee complaint or a complaint by S.A.W. concerning disciplinary action inflicted upon an employee shall be processed in accordance with the provisions of this Article. - ¶205.
+B. Whenever the term "days" is used in this Article, such term shall mean regularly scheduled school days. - ¶206.

-[209.
 Section 2.
 All grievances shall be processed in the following manner:

-¶210.
+¶207.
 A. Employee Grievances

-¶211.
+- ¶208.
 Stage 1.
-(Informal)
+(Informal) - ¶209.

-¶212.
 The employee and a S.A.W. representative (if the employee so desires) shall discuss the grievance informally with the school official serving as the employee's immediate administrative superior, While the aforementioned discussion is mandatory, it shall have no effect on the running of the time limit of thirty (30) school days set forth in Stage 2, Level 1, below within which a written grievance must be submitted to the employee's immediate administrative superior.
-Therefore, in the event it becomes apparent to the employee that the aforementioned discussion will not be held or completed within said thirty (30) day period, it is incumbent upon the employee to submit the written grievance to his immediate administrative superior in accordance with the provision of Stage 2, Level 1, below.
+Therefore, in the event it becomes apparent to the employee that the aforementioned discussion will not be held or completed within said thirty (30) day period, it is incumbent upon the employee to submit the written grievance to his/her immediate administrative superior in accordance with the provision of Stage 2, Level 1, below. - ¶210.

-¶213.
 Stage 2.
-(Formal)
+(Formal) - ¶211.

-¶214.
 Level 1.
-In the event a grievance is not satisfactorily resolved as a result of the informal discussion held pursuant to Stage 1 above, the employee shall reduce the grievance to writing, setting forth a statement as to the grounds for the grievance and the Article and Section of this Agreement alleged to have been violated, and shall within thirty (30) school days after the occurrence giving rise to the grievance, submit the written grievance to his immediate administrative superior.
+In the event a grievance is not satisfactorily resolved as a result of the informal discussion held pursuant to Stage 1 above, the employee shall reduce the grievance to writing, setting forth a statement as to the grounds for the grievance and the Article and Section of this Agreement alleged to have been violated, and shall within thirty (30) school days after the occurrence giving rise to the grievance, submit the written grievance to his/her immediate administrative superior.
 The immediate administrative superior may request another meeting to discuss the grievance with the employee and a S.A.W. representative which they must attend, but in any event must answer the grievance in writing with copies to the employee and S.A.W. within seven (7) school days following receipt of the written grievance.